Franzdev8/five-minutes-fitness/README.md

 -  No unfixed bugs were found in the project.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
+  - In the GitHub repository, please navigate to the Settings tab.
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, please select the Master Branch.
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Please refresh the page, afterwards the link should be provided.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://franzdev8.github.io/five-minutes-fitness/index.html

 ## Credits